creeperDoesRedstone/XSharp/README.md

 LDIA value
 ```
 ### `COMP`
 This instruction computes the given operation.
-Valid operations can be found in the `xasm_assember.py` file.
+Valid operations can be found in the `xasm_assembler.py` file.
-It can store the result in the `Data` register, the `Address` register, and the RAM location pointed by the `Address` register if specified.
+If specified, it can store the result in the `Data` register, the `Address` register, and the RAM location pointed by the `Address` register.
 It can also perform a branch if specified and matches the result.
 ```
 COMP operation dest? jump?